PhD Student in Information Science at University of Colorado Boulder

 Butler's Synthetic ConstructivismButler uses "identity" to refer to one's public self, and "subjectivity" to refer to one's true self (pg.
 78).
 Yet what happens to one's identity also shapes one's subjectivity, and vice versa.
 Alcoff analyzes Butler as "one of the relatively few political analyses of identity that addresses it as an issue of interiority or lived experience ... not simply as an issue of political effects or political struggles in the public domain" (like Habermas, Luclau, and Mouffe) (pg.
 75).
 In "The Psychic Life of Power," Butler bridges the otherwise contradictory theories of Foucault and Freud, the external and the internal.
 Butler "argues that social naming is a form of primary alienation whose source is power" (pg.
 75).
 She adopts interpellation (the internalization of cultural and political values) from Althusser, arguing "that interpellation never identifies that which existed before, but calls into existence a subject who becomes subject only through its response to the call" (pg.
 75).
 Identity "comes into our consciousness through a second-person invocation rather than from our first-person experience of ourselves" (pg.
 75).
 While she adopts Althusser and Foucault's views on subjectification (the process of becoming subordinated by power), she does not adopt their historical lens - instead, proposing a universal and ahistorical lens that claims "the process of subjectification ... would unfold in this way no matter the historical context" (pg.
 76).
 In a fatalistic sense, Butler believes that "resistances manifested in the unconscious [are] themselves produced in power relations" (pg.
 76).
 Therefore, the unconscious self has no "inherently revolutionary potential ... agency is largely an illusion" (pg.
 76).

 She also believed an identity was necessary for action.
 It is only the "disjuncture between the identity and the individual that the latter can resist, critique, and thus exercise agency" (pg.
 77).
 Categories of identity are always inherently inaccurate, creating the need for resistance.
 Therefore, "accepting identitis is tantamount to accepting dominant scipts and performing the identities power has invented" (pg.
 77).
 Adopting an identity is, much like Freud posited, pathological, concerning; "interpellation is the price for recognition" (pg.
 78).
 A more extreme perspective of this is Wendy Brown's, which views adopting identity as inherently reifying systems of oppression, and a preference for oppression over a fear of annhilation of oneself if one relinquishes identity.
+Political theorist Wendy Brown has a similar, more extreme view which argues that organizing around identity is " compulsively repeating a painful reminder of our subjugation, and maintaining a cycle of blaming that continues the focus on oppression rather than transcending it" (pg.
+79).

 Through all this, Alcoff argues that Butler's view remains naive of lived reality.
 While she does not believe there is an inherent completeness of identity ascriptions, there is also no need for completeness to adopt an identity (like woman) - instead, one should not ascribe fundamentalist identities.
 Therefore, if "interpellations can be accurate, [they] do not in every case require or motivate resistance" (pg.
 78).